 Family Education and Support

-Throughout treatment, staff members provide psychoeducation about OCD/anxiety and the impact it has on family relationships.
-They also coach family members on how to work with loved ones, without providing accommodations or minimizing any enabling behaviors, and how to help boost their loved one’s recovery from symptoms.
+Throughout treatment, staff members provide psycho-education about OCD/anxiety and the impact it has on family relationships.
+They also coach family members on how to work with loved ones, without providing accommodations and work to minimize any enabling behaviors in an effort to boost their loved one’s recovery from symptoms.
 It is especially important, in the work with patients who live at home, to include the family in the treatment.
-Hence, in addition to the work described above, the cognitive-behavioral therapist typically has at least one meeting of either face-to-face or a phone therapy session with both the family and patient each week.
+Family sessions occur once weekly, or as needed, either at our office or via tele-therapy.

 Discharge and aftercare planning are an ongoing process, which begins at the onset of treatment.
 This is completed in both group and individual contexts.
-As patients near completion of treatment, therapeutic passes from the program to the home are scheduled to promote the application of CBT skills, and to facilitate ways to challenge the OCD and anxiety triggers in their home environment.
-Every effort is made to find an experienced cognitive-behavioral therapist at discharge, if the patient was not seeing one at admission, in an effort to ensure future success.
+As patients near completion of treatment, therapeutic passes from the program to the home are often scheduled to promote the application of CBT skills, and to facilitate ways to challenge the OCD and anxiety triggers in their home environment.
+Every effort is made to find an experienced cognitive-behavioral therapist in one’s community at the time of discharge in an effort to ensure future success.

 Björgvinsson T., Wetterneck, C., Powell, D., Chasson, G., Hart, J., Heffelfinger, S., Azzouz, R., Entricht, T., Davidson, J., & Stanley, M. (2008).
 Treatment outcome for adolescent obsessive-compulsive disorder in a specialized hospital setting.
 Journal of Psychiatric Practice, 14, 137-145.

 Björgvinsson T., Hart, J., & Heffelfinger, S. (2007).
 Obsessive-Compulsive Disorder: An Update on assessment and Treatment.
 Journal of Psychiatric Practice, 13, 362-372.